 17. Grand Canyon Helicopter Tours + Hoover Dam

 Start your tour with pickup at your hotel in Las Vegas and travel to the Hoover Dam for a 30 minutes photo stop.
-Afterwards, you will be conducted to the heliport to start the helicopter ride to the West Rim of the Grand Canyon.
+Afterward, you will be conducted to the heliport to start the helicopter ride to the West Rim of the Grand Canyon.

 18. Grand Canyon Airplane Tours from Las Vegas

 Airplane tours are an alternative to helicopter tours.
 Scenic flights are cheaper than helicopter tours because they carry more people.
 On the other hand, they are less flexible.
-In fact, several airplane tours don’t stop at the Grand Canyon (unless the option is selected), but they fly over it, departing from Boulder City (near Las Vegas), approaching the West Rim and travelling back.
+In fact, several airplane tours don’t stop at the Grand Canyon (unless the option is selected), but they fly over it, departing from Boulder City (near Las Vegas), approaching the West Rim and traveling back.
 Airplane tours can be as cheap as $149 if the landing option is not selected.

 19. Grand Canyon Helicopter Flight and Colorado River Boat tour

 There is no better way to experience the Grand Canyon than by air and by water!
 Enjoy astonishing views from the sky and from the bottom of the Canyon.
 Board on a helicopter tour from Las Vegas, fly over the Hoover Dam, Lake Mead and Mojave’s Rocks, land on the bottom of the Canyon, where you start your boat ride.
-Afterwards, the helicopter will bring you to the West Rim and land there for a while, before returning to Vegas by air.
+Afterward, the helicopter will bring you to the West Rim and land there for a while, before returning to Vegas by air.